Grading Scale

 FAFSA INFORMATION

-All seniors should complete the FAFSA.
+All seniors should complete the FAFSA, the first step in the financial aid process for post-secondary institutions.
 The Free Application for Federal Student Aid (FAFSA) is now required to earn an Illinois high school diploma.
 If a student decides not to complete the FAFSA, the student must complete the Nonparticipation form in order to meet the graduation requirement.
 The links to complete the FAFSA & to the Nonparticipation form are located below.
 The FAFSA is required for students to even receive scholarships.
 Most colleges and universities require the FAFSA.

-The deadline to complete the FAFSA or fill out the Nonparticipation Form is December 1, 2020
+The deadline to complete the FAFSA or fill out the Nonparticipation Form is December 1, 2025

 FAFSA NONPARTICIPATION FORM